 On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

-And paradoxically, the more we study mindfulness and realise that the only reality we have is the present, the more life seems somewhat pointless – particularly if there is nothing after this existence and can't be sure that there is something more.
-And let's be honest, we can't be certain.
+And paradoxically, the more we integrate mindfulness with our daily lives and realise that the only reality we have is the present, the more life seems somewhat pointless – because we are living as if this is all there is.

 No matter how strong our faith in a particular religion or philosophy, we can only ‘believe' if we don't have the evidence to truly ‘know'.

-Saying, “I believe”, is never an adequate substitute for being able to say,”I know”, and faith is largely centered around belief because it relies on second, third, fourth (and so on) accounts of things that may or may not be true.
+Saying, “I believe” is never an adequate substitute for being able to say,”I know”.
+Faith is largely centered around belief because it relies on second, third, fourth (and so on) accounts of things that may or may not be true.

-But the point of this post is not to question anyone's faith, or to put forward an alternative school of thought on what might exist in another realm, but to simply present you with what is real.
+But let me be clear: the point of this post is not to question anyone's faith, or to put forward an alternative school of thought on what might exist in another realm, but to simply present what is real.

-Again, the realisation that we are technically on autopilot adds a new dimension to the question, “what's the point?”
+The realisation that we are technically on autopilot and without free will, adds another new dimension to the question: “what's the point?”

-If there's nothing after this existence, and I'm not fully in control of my actions, then truly, what is the point to all this doing, competing, struggling, striving, working, accumulating, etc.
+If there's nothing after this existence, and I'm not fully in control of my actions in this one; then truly, what is the point to all this doing, competing, struggling, striving, working, accumulating, etc.